 Island of Death, directed by Nick Mastorakis, is one of the nefarious features censored in the 80’s in conjunction with the Obscene Publications Act of 1959.
 The 72 banned films known as the Video Nasties, are a kind of variable cinematic gauntlet reserved for the most passionate of horror fans.
 Though a number of these Tory-Blacklisted features are hidden gems, obstructed by generalization, scapegoating, and shock, a number of the films exist for the sole purpose of pissing off censors.

-Island of Death is one of those films and its getting a Blu-ray re-release from Arrow films this month.
+Island of Death is one of those films and its getting a Blu-ray re-release from Arrow films.